MicrosoftDocs/memdocs/memdocs/intune/configuration/wi-fi-settings-android-enterprise.md

 - M365-identity-device-management
 ---

-# Add Wi-Fi settings for Android Enterprise dedicated and fully managed devices in Microsoft Intune
+# Add Wi-Fi settings for Android Enterprise devices in Microsoft Intune

 You can create a profile with specific Wi-Fi settings, and then deploy this profile to your Android Enterprise fully managed and dedicated devices.
 Microsoft Intune offers many features, including authenticating to your network, using a pre-shared key, and more.